Welcome!

 The German education system is different in many ways from the ones in Anglo-Saxon countries, but it produces high- performing students.
 Although education is a function of the federal states, and there are differences from state to state, some generalizations are possible.

-If you are planning to spend more than six months in Germany, or have moved here in a job-related capacity, there are some things you need to know about insurance, which is in some cases mandatory.
+If you are planning to spend more than six months in Germany, or have moved here in a job-related capacity, here's a primer on other insurances you may want.

 Hostels in Germany - and Other Budget Accommodations